What does “onegaishimasu” mean in Japanese?

 - onegaishimasu – お願いします (おねがいします) : a phrase meaning ‘please’, ‘please take care of something’, ‘please take care of someone’, or such in Japanese.

-To understand this phrase more clearly, let me explain it in detail based on its grammatical components.
+To understand this phrase more clearly, let me explain its grammatical components in detail, one by one.

-- onegai shi – お願いし (おねがいし) : one conjugation of the verb, “onegai suru”, which means ‘to ask’, ‘to request’, ‘to wish’, or ‘to beg’ in Japanese.
+- onegai shi – お願いし (おねがいし) : one conjugation of the verb, “onegai suru”, which politely means ‘to request’, ‘to wish’, ‘to ask’, or ‘to beg’ in Japanese.
 It has been conjugated for the better connection with “masu”.

 - masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the phrase, this is used after “onegai shi” to make it sound polite.

-From these two components, we can understand that “onegaishimasu” is the masu form of “onegai suru” and literally means ‘to ask’, ‘to request’, ‘to wish’, or ‘to beg’ politely in Japanese.
-Probably, therefore, “I’m asking you” or such would be suitable for its literal translation.
+From these two components, we can understand that “onegaishimasu” is literally the masu form of “onegai suru” and politely means ‘to request’, ‘to wish’, ‘to ask’, or ‘to beg’ in Japanese.
+This means, Japanese native speakers make requests by literally and politely saying “I request”.

-When we meet new Japanese expressions, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, grammatical components tell us a lot about meanings of expressions they form.
+When we meet new Japanese phrases, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the phrases they form.
 Actually, here, we could get the better understanding of “onegaishimasu” through the detailed check above.

-So far, I’ve explained the definition and meanings of “onegaishimasu” in detail based on its grammatical components.
+So far, I’ve explained the definition and meanings of “onegaishimasu” in detail together with its grammatical components.
 Then, let me explain how to use it through the example sentences below.

-Example #1: how to ask for the bill in Japanese
+Example #1: how to say “the bill please” in Japanese

 sumimasen, okaikei wo onegaishimasu – すみません、お会計をお願いします (すみません、おかいけいをおねがいします)